- Building Stone

 As mentioned, crystal marble stones are processed into slabs due to their distinctive lines and designs.
 They are used in floors and walls of bathrooms, paving of buildings, and kitchen countertops.
 The slabs of this stone are also used on the wall and floor in book-match and four-match designs.

 In general, the disadvantages of this stone are less than its advantages.
-It is considered one of the best and popular building stones.
+It is considered one of the best and most popular building stones.

 The price of crystal marble stone depends on various parameters, which are stated in the following list: